Gardeners worldwide are always looking for the newest, flashiest, most amazing plant to add to their collection.

 Our evergreen shrub roundup would not be complete without that trusty garden companion, the boxwood (Buxus spp.).

 Now, I need to admit I have a certain distaste for boxwood because of how often I see it used on the properties where I garden, and you can only prune so many hundreds of them before you develop a similar distaste yourself.

 But all of that aside, boxwoods are an ideal evergreen shrub because of their ease of growth, tendency to maintain a uniform growing pattern, and their eager response to pruning.

 They maintain their color year-round, and are not typically not prone to many illnesses, though boxwood blight is typically fatal to these shrubs.

-Use boxwood as a long hedge, or to add individual blobs of green in your landscape; I like to think of them as giant green meatballs, dotting the yard.
+Use boxwood as a long hedge, or to add individual spots of green in your landscape.
+I like to think of them as giant green meatballs, dotting the yard.
 They work well in almost any capacity, and there are enough cultivars to find exactly what you need.

-My personal favorite boxwood is the Winter Gem (B. microphylla japonica ‘Winter Gem’) because of its stronger form and more appealing foliage.
+My personal favorite is B. microphylla var. japonica ‘Winter Gem’ because of its strong form and more appealing foliage.

-Juniper (Juniperus) is an old favorite of mine.
+Juniper (Juniperus spp.) is an old favorite of mine.
 It was one of the first shrubs I worked extensively with on a tree nursery where I once worked, and I eventually came to savor the irritating feeling their needles provide to bare skin.

 Add to those memories its absolute ease of growing, and you’ve got yourself a worthwhile evergreen shrub!